 No matter where we ride, how we pack our gear, or whether we prefer gravel roads or singletrack, there’s one thing all bikepackers have in common: a massive appetite.

-When it comes to figuring out what to eat on a bikepacking trip, we have some tough constraints.
+Figuring out what to eat on a bikepacking trip can be tough.
 We need to carry all our food in limited cargo space, find what we need in out-of-the-way places, adjust to unfamiliar cuisines, and sometimes keep an eye on our budget.
 Satisfying a cyclist-size appetite within these constraints can be a tricky puzzle.

 Bikepacking vs. Bike Touring?